Modulated non-collinear magnetic structure of (Co$_{0.97}$$^{57}$Fe$_{0.03}$)$_{4}$Nb$_{2}$O$_{9}$ as revealed by M\"ossbauer spectroscopy: Results and discussion

 One can see from Fig. \ref{fig:Lmoss}\ that using the above model allowed us to satisfactorily describe the entire series of our M\"ossbauer spectra below $T_N$.
-The fitting quality were found to be much better than previous models, that is, the resulting $\chi^2$ were reduced to be smaller than $\sim$1.38 for all these spectra.
-At 4.2\,K, the determined EFGs corresponding to the two sites are $V_{zz}(1) = -6.9(2)$\,V/m$^2$, $\eta(1)=0.42(4)$ and $V_{zz}(2) = -9.2(4)$\,V/m$^2$, $\eta(2)=0.22(7)$, which compares reasonably good with the calculated values ($V_{zz}(1) = -7.566$\,V/m$^2$, $\eta(1)=0.18$ and $V_{zz}(2) = -7.857$\,V/m$^2$, $\eta(1)=0.11$) from our theoretical calculation with SOC.
-The fitted directions for the easy magnetization are $\Theta_{ea}(1) = 74(1)$\,$^o$, $\Theta_{ea}(2) = 70(1)$\,$^o$ and $\Phi_{ea}=58(2)$\,$^o$ in the coordinate system of EFG.
-The normal direction of the rotation plane was found to be $\Theta_n = 103(1)$\,$^o$, resulting in angles of 29\,$^o$ and 33\,$^o$ relative to the corresponding easy magnetization directions of the two sites.
+The fitting quality were found to be much better than previous models, that is, the resulting $\chi^2$ were reduced to be smaller than $\sim$1.58 for all these spectra.
+At 4.2\,K, the determined EFGs corresponding to the two sites are $V_{zz}(1) = -6.9(2)$\,V/m$^2$ and $V_{zz}(2) = -9.6(4)$\,V/m$^2$, which are close with the calculated values ($V_{zz}(1) = -7.89$\,V/m$^2$ and $V_{zz}(2) = -8.17$\,V/m$^2$ from our theoretical calculation with SOC.
+Moreover, from our DFT calculation, the non-zero $\eta$ values were obtained only after SOC was included, indicating that the strong SOC has a considerable effect on the asymmetry distribution of the charges around the probing nucleus which deserves further theoretical studies.
+The fitted directions for the easy magnetization are $\Theta_{ea}(1) = 74(1)$\,$^o$, $\Theta_{ea}(2) = 69(1)$\,$^o$ in the coordinate system of EFG.
+The normal direction of the rotation plane was found to be $\Theta_n = 105(1)$\,$^o$, resulting in angles of 31\,$^o$ and 36\,$^o$ relative to the corresponding easy magnetization directions of the two sites.
+The fitted anharmonicity parameter $m$ at 4.2\,K are close to $\sim0$ and $\sim$\,1 for site 1 and site 2, respectively.
+With increasing temperature, $m$ quickly gets close to $\sim$\,1 for both sites.
+These values suggest that the modulated component of the magnetic moments are nearly within the $ab$-plane at higher temperatures close to $T_N$.
+This explains why the 30\,K spectrum can be well fitted with only two subspectra.
 The corresponding helicoidal contour for the two sites at 4.2\,K, projected on the same atoms, are shown in Fig. \ref{fig:helicoidal} (a) and (b).
-Clearly, at ground state, the helicoidal structure are isotropic for Co/$^{57}$Fe(1) and anisotropic for Co/$^{57}$Fe(2).
-With increasing temperature, both of them become anisotropic but reduce in their magnitude, and the magnetic structure eventually becomes almost collinear near the transition temperature, $\sim30$\,K. The spatial anisotropy of the determined hyperfine magnetic field, $\textbf{B}_{hf} \propto \textbf{A}\bullet \mathbf{\mu_{eff}}$, is largely due to the angular dependency of the hyperfine coupling tensor \textbf{A} and/or anisotropy $\mathbf{\mu_{eff}}$ as were discussed in other systems \cite{prb.97.104415, jpcm.29.275803}.
+Clearly, at ground state, the helicoidal structure is more isotropic for Co/$^{57}$Fe(1) but more anisotropic for Co/$^{57}$Fe(2).
+With increasing temperature, the magnetic structure eventually becomes almost collinear near the transition temperature, $\sim30$\,K. The spatial anisotropy of the determined hyperfine magnetic field, $\textbf{B}_{hf} \propto \textbf{A}\bullet \mathbf{\mu_{eff}}$, is largely due to the angular dependency of the hyperfine coupling tensor \textbf{A} and/or anisotropy $\mathbf{\mu_{eff}}$ as were discussed in other systems \cite{prb.97.104415, jpcm.29.275803}.